 Whatever your taste you’ll find something on the festival site to satisfy your appetite or quench your thirst.
-This year Hay Festival will be switching to reusable beer and wine ‘glasses’ and we are the first Festival to trial a new reusable hot drink cups system.
-There will be a small charge at the bars and restaurants which will go towards the increased costs or, bring your own cup and get a discount on hot drinks at the Friends Cafe and Coffee Cart outlets.
+In 2018 Hay Festival switched to reusable beer and wine ‘glasses’ and we were the first festival to trial a new reusable hot drink cups system.
+For those who brought their own cups, there were discounts on hot drinks at the Friends Café and Coffee Cart outlets.

 Whether a three-course meal, light lunch or sandwich, the restaurants and Festival Food Hall have a huge range.
 Choose from freshly baked pizza, venison and beef burgers, paella, crepes, sweet & savoury fritters and more.
 Our extended Food Hall does of course offer vegetarian, vegan and gluten-free options.